nirnejak/BitzPrice/README.md

 # About BitzPrice
-Application to Check Bitcoin price in different currencies.
+Next.js application to check Bitcoin price in different currencies.

-*built using Next.js*